Ecostate Maps and the SageCon Landscape Planning Tool

 • Slightly different color scheme to better convey the relationships between ecostates, in particular changing state B-D to a color more similar to B. An alternative visualization option (in a layer file available upon request) may be more conducive for users with common types of colorblindness.

-• Forests and woodlands will no longer be masked out.
-Instead, they will be included in the Trees: high cover category.
+• Forests and woodlands are now included in the Trees: high cover category (in version 3 they were masked out).
 Areas excluded from mapping are urban, agriculture, and barren areas.

 • Simplified attributes table for ease of use.